ROCm/rocSOLVER/docs/source/userguide_logging.rst

 auxiliary library functions), outputting a line that can be used with the executable ``rocsolver-bench`` to call the function with the same size arguments.

-Profile logging, upon terminating the logging facility using ``rocsolver_logging_cleanup``, will output statistics on each called internal rocSOLVER and rocBLAS routine.
+Profile logging, upon disabling the logging facility using ``rocsolver_logging_cleanup`` or ``rocsolver_destroy_logger``, will output statistics on each called internal rocSOLVER and rocBLAS routine.
 These include the number of times each function was called, the total program runtime occupied by the function, and the total program runtime occupied by its nested function calls.
 Note that, when profile logging is enabled, the stream will be synchronized after every internal function call.

 Initialization and set-up
 ================================================

-In order to use rocSOLVER's logging facilities, the user must first call ``rocsolver_logging_initialize`` with a default layer mode and max level depth.
-The layer mode specifies which logging type(s) are activated by default, and can be ``rocblas_layer_mode_none``, ``rocblas_layer_mode_log_trace``, ``rocblas_layer_mode_log_bench``, ``rocblas_layer_mode_log_profile``, or a bitwise combination of these.
+In order to use rocSOLVER's logging facilities, the user must first call ``rocsolver_create_logger`` in order to allocate the internal data structures used for logging.
+The user may then specify a layer mode and max level depth, either programmatically using ``rocsolver_logging_initialize`` function or by setting the corresponding environment variables.

+The layer mode specifies which logging type(s) are activated, and can be ``rocblas_layer_mode_none``, ``rocblas_layer_mode_log_trace``, ``rocblas_layer_mode_log_bench``, ``rocblas_layer_mode_log_profile``,
+or a bitwise combination of these.
 The max level depth specifies the default maximum depth of nested function calls that may appear in the trace logging.

-Both the default layer mode and max level depth can be overridden using two environment variables:
+Both the default layer mode and max level depth can be specified using environment variables.

 * ``ROCSOLVER_LAYER``
 * ``ROCSOLVER_LEVELS``

+If these variables are not set, the layer mode will default to ``rocblas_layer_mode_none`` and the max level depth will default to 1.

 ``ROCSOLVER_LAYER`` is a bitwise OR of zero or more bit masks as follows: